smltr/smltr/README.md

 #### Currently
 - Working on a Counter-Strike 2 custom server browser at findservers.net
 - Learning more about minds, memory, and cognition
-- Writing about software and thinking on my [blog](https://substack.com/@smltr)
+- Writing about software and thinking on my [blog](https://trouy.dev/blog)
-- Trying to get my ADHD medication right (I like being open and talking about mental health)

 #### Previously
 - Founding engineer at SheetRocks (2021-2023)